Can You Breastfeed With Nipple-Piercings? Effects & Precautions

 • The piercing closes, causing complications.
 If you are spending a lot of time without the nipple jewelry, then the piercing could close.
 The closure should not cause any complications, but if you notice some problem with the milk flow and production, then consult a doctor or lactation consultant.

 • You notice pus or liquid oozing from the piercing.
-If you see a clear fluid or pus coming out from the piercing, then visit a doctor.
+If you see a clear fluid or pus coming out from the piercing, along with pain that hinders breastfeeding, visit a doctor.
 Such a case is more likely to happen when you begin breastfeeding before the nipple heals.

 Frequently Asked Questions